eriqande/ruegg-et-al-wifl-genoscape/README.md

 # Install Eric's Packages from GitHub
-# UPDATE UPON FINAL RELEASE WITH THE ACTUAL COMMIT USED
-remotes::install_github("eriqande/genoscapeRtools")
-remotes::install_github("eriqande/snps2assays")
-remotes::install_github("eriqande/whoa")
+# These include the specific commit (ref) used
+remotes::install_github("eriqande/genoscapeRtools", ref = "3e1dbfc0")
+remotes::install_github("eriqande/snps2assays", ref = "8666f066")
+remotes::install_github("eriqande/whoa", ref = "dddbeead")
+remotes::install_github("eriqande/TESS3_encho_sen", ref = "2a0ce6c6")  # for special version of tess3r
 ```

-# RMarkdown Documents
+# RMarkdown Documents and R Scripts

 The following RMarkdown documents should be evaluated in order.
 The
 script `render-numbered-Rmds-and-scripts.R` will do that when run in the
 top level of this repository.
-Some RMarkdown documents rely on outputs
+Some RMarkdown documents and R scripts
-from previous ones.
-Some of these RMarkdown documents include calls to
+rely on outputs from previous ones.
+Some of these RMarkdown documents
-Unix utilities, so might not run on non-Unix or non-Linux architectures.
+include calls to Unix utilities, so might not run on non-Unix or
+non-Linux architectures.

 Outputs (figures, tables, R data objects, etc) from each RMarkdown
 document are written to the `outputs/XXX` directories.
-Intermediate
-files written during evaluation of each RMarkdown document are written
-to the `intermediates/XXX` directories (THOUGH I MIGHT NOT USE
-intermediates AT ALL).
-To facilitate working between the cluster and a
+To facilitate working between the cluster and a desktop/laptop, some
-desktop/laptop, some outputs are written to the `stored_results/XXX`
+outputs are written to the `stored_results/XXX` directories which are
-directories which are version controlled and included in this repo.
+version controlled and included in this repo.

-Thumbnails of the figures and tables generated by each RMarkdown
-document appear below (NOT YET).
-Additionally, at the top of each
-section is a link to the compiled (HTML-version) of the RMarkdown
-document on GitHub Pages.

 ## 001-rad-seq-data-summaries-and-pca.Rmd